-The Trip, Roads & Kingdoms’ travel-and-booze podcast, always started each episode with the voice of R&K editor-at-large and frequent hypeman Anthony Bourdain.
+The Trip: Drinking with Exceptional People Around the World, Roads & Kingdoms’ travel-and-booze podcast, always started each episode with the voice of R&K editor-at-large and frequent hypeman Anthony Bourdain.
 After a long, tough summer following Tony’s death, Roads & Kingdoms is incredibly pleased to relaunch the podcast, with more vigor than ever.
 We’re going weekly, we’ll be recording on location out in the world more often, we’ll be breaking the seal on more bottles of odd alcohols than ever before.
 New episodes each Monday.
 Subscribe on Apple Podcasts, Stitcher, or Spotify.

 Host Nathan Thornburgh kicks off the new era of The Trip with a conversation in chef José Andrés’ Beverly Hills hotel suite, the day after the Emmy awards.
 In Episode 7: A Damn Fine Mezcal, José, Nathan and R&K co-founder Matt Goulding talk about the chef’s experience filming in his native Asturias for Anthony Bourdain:Parts Unknown, his new book, “We Fed an Island: The Story of Rebuilding Puerto Rico, One Meal at a Time,” and what it means to be kissed by mezcal.